HotelQuickly/WeAreHiring/additional-info/10-reasons-why-you-should-join-us.md

 From Amazon AWS we integrated a bunch of services such as EC2 instances, RDS MySQL, ElastiCache, Load balancers, CloudFront, S3, Route 53, auto-scalling and CloudFormation.

+We also use agile to help us run the product development - JIRA & Confluence, Scrum's daily stand-ups...

 ## 3. We're in Thailand.
 Bangkok *rulez!*

 Bangkok was #1 in most-visited city in the world in 2013 according to [Forbes](http://www.forbes.com/pictures/efik45iifi/most-visited-cities-in-the-world-2013-21/) and [BusinessInsider](http://www.businessinsider.com/most-popular-tourist-destinations-2013-2013-6#1-bangkok-the-number-one-tourist-destination-this-year-1598-million-people-will-visit-bangkok-spending-upwards-of-143-billion-20).